 In this article, I share with you 41 places where you should add your blog post to grab a back-link and, of course, get some targeting traffic (i.e., readers).

 1. Social Media Networks

 You can have your content seen by hundreds or even thousands with a little effort.
-All you have to do is to share the article, add the relevant tags and mention the persons you talk about in your article, if any.
+All you have to do is to share the article, add the relevant tags, and mention the persons you talk about in your article if any.

-1.1 Your Facebook Page
+1.1 Your Facebook Page [Join Facebook]

-If you have Jetpack from WordPress you will be able to send automatically your post to your Facebook page.
-Don’t forget to repost it 2 or 3 times per month to rich a higher audience.
+If you have Jetpack from WordPress, you will send your post automatically to your Facebook page.
+Don’t forget to re-post it 2 or 3 times per month to reach a higher audience.
 Social Network Auto Poster (SNAP) WordPress plugin does this automatically for you.

 1.2 Your Facebook profile